 Diagnostic Imaging Non-Medical Referrers (NMR)

-This page is for non-medical colleagues based at community sites who refer, or would like to be able to refer patients for imaging at DCH.
+This section is for non-medical colleagues based at community sites who refer, or would like to be able to refer patients for imaging at DCH.

 To apply you will need to complete an application form and return it to NMR@dchft.nhs.uk.
 You will also need to book onto IRMER training.